siruguri/javascript_lessons/source/lessons/lesson_1.html.markdown

   to add two numbers.
 %p
-  If we type in "cat" + "horse", we get "cathorse" - the semantics are that two words are concatenated, but the syntax is the same as for mathematical addition of two numbers.
+  If we type in "cat" + "horse", we get "cathorse" - the semantics are that two words are concatenated, but the [syntax](glossary/syntax.html) is the same as for mathematical addition of two numbers.
 %p
-  When the same syntax is used with many semantics, it is referred to as "#{link_to 'overloading', '/glossary/overloading.html'}," specifically as "overloading an operator."
+  When the same syntax is used with many semantics, it is referred to as "[overloading](glossary/overloading.html)," specifically as "overloading an operator."
 The "operator" in this case is the + sign.